Dre Campbell Farm

 Queen Anne’s lace, sunflowers, sedum, goldenrod, and fennel are some of the best plants to attract wasps.

-Praying mantises are useful insects you may see in your garden.
+Praying mantises are beneficial insects that you may encounter in your garden.
 They prey on grasshoppers, moths, and other insect pests.

-The best plants for attracting praying mantises include dill, rose bushes, fennel, angelica, and alfalfa.
+Some of the best plants to attract praying mantises are dill, rose bushes, fennel, angelica, and alfalfa.

 Plants for Soldier Beetles

 Soldier beetles are also known as leatherwings.
-They are helpful in the garden as they will feed on pests like aphids, mites, and caterpillars.
+They are beneficial in the garden, as they feed on pests such as aphids, mites, and caterpillars.

-To attract these helpful allies to your garden, plant flowers that they find appealing.
+Plant flowers that attract these helpful allies to your garden.
 Some of those plants include poppies, hydrangeas, marigolds, coreopsis, and wild lettuce.

 Plants for Hoverflies